jatinderjit/Flow.Launcher.Plugin.DayNightToggle/README.md

-This is an example Python plugin project which demonstrates the interaction of request from Flow and then call back to the plugin.
+# Toggle Windows Theme

+Flow Launcher plugin to toggle between light and dark themes in Windows 10/11.

-You can install this plugin via `pm install Hello World Python`
+You can install this plugin via `pm install windows-theme-toggle`